-Development of Checking Routines
+Development of Longitudinal Checking Routines

-With a second data collection at hand, we were able to establish checking routines based on the natural progression of the growth or weight development in certain age groups (Robert Koch-Institut, 2013b; Robert Koch-Institut, 2013c).
+With multiple data collections at hand, we were able to establish checking routines based on the natural progression of the growth or weight development in certain age groups (Robert Koch-Institut, 2013b; Robert Koch-Institut, 2013c).
 Additionally, we investigated the upper and lower boundaries of age and gender specific body measurement distribution in order to uncover potential implausibilities in the data.

 First, we present routines for detecting implausible values that operate without the need to compare data between data collections.
 Second, we present the additional criteria used to investigate implausible changes in weight or height between the data collections.

 The procedure was always as following: First, identifying suspicious cases with checking routines (all checking routines were applied simultaneously), then screening these cases for obvious data errors, and finally, flagging very extreme deviations automatically.
+The screening was done by the two first authors, yielding high concordance rates (e.g. F2F 4: 93% on case level).
+Differences between screeners were resolved in joint discussions.